How to Start Your Own LLC in Delaware - Complete Guide

 Federal Licenses

-At the federal level, licenses and permits are often industry‑specific and may include health licenses or permits from the Occupational Safety and Health Administration (OSHA).
-The SBA provides guidance on federal licensing requirements.
+The federal government normally uses industry-specific licenses and permits at the federal level and it might also be in form of health licenses or permits issued under the Occupational Safety and Health Administration (OSHA).
+The SBA offers assistance in the federal licensing requirements.

 State Licenses

-In Delaware, all businesses must obtain a state business license annually from the Division of Revenue.
-You can register and apply through the One Stop Business Licensing and Registration Service.
+In the state of Delaware, every business is required to acquire a state business license every year in the Division of Revenue.
+Registration and application is done through the One Stop Business Licensing and registration service.

-Delaware does not have a state or local sales tax, but it does impose a gross receipts tax on the sale of goods and services.
-Gross receipts tax is levied on the total gross revenue of businesses that sell goods or provide services in the state.
+In Delaware, there is neither a state nor a local sales tax, however, there is a gross receipts tax on sales of goods and services.
+Gross receipts tax is imposed on the total gross revenues of the businesses offering goods or services within the state.

 Local Licenses

-For local licenses and permits (e.g., zoning, fire, health), check with the city or county where your business operates.
+In the case of local licenses and permits (e.g. zoning, fire, health) consult the city or county in which your business is located.

 Common Requirements